apache/drill/_docs/110-troubleshooting.md

 You should also know the version of Drill running in the cluster.
 You can search JIRA for issues related to the version to see if a patch or workaround exists for the issue that you encountered.

 ### Identify the Foreman
-Issue the following query to identify the node running as the Foreman:
+Issue the following query to identify the Foreman node:

 ``SELECT hostname FROM sys.drillbits WHERE `current` = true;``